ClevrTools/mendixmodelsdk/README.md

 Use to to keep customizations and bugfixes for the npm module while updating.

+To publish changes navigate to package and run `npm publish`

 ## Changes

 * `package.json` - Line: **2**